blinksh/blink/README.md

 - This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (https://www.openssl.org/).
 - [Libssh2](https://www.libssh2.org)
-- Entypo pictograms by Bruce Daniel www.entypo.com.
+- Phosphor icons by Helena Zhang and Toby Fried [https://phosphoricons.com](https://phosphoricons.com)